ramapcsx2/gbs-control/README.md

 ### Using Platformio IDE (recommended)

 You can use "Platform - Build Filesystem Image" command in Platformio menu to get the web-interface re-generated.
+Either you may use the direct method described below.

 ### Using Arduino IDE and others